zrrrzzt/micro-tania/README.md

 # micro-tania

-My boss needed to automate her most common sayings
+My boss needed to automate her most common sayings...

+...
+I added a bit of Markov to the mix :-)

 ## To get answers